-CSP, CIT, HSSE Lead, Technology JLL & Senior Ambassador, SafeStart
+CSP, CIT, HSSE Lead, Technology, JLL

 Too many times, you have seen and heard of the theory behind the five principles of HOP, focusing on shifting from blame-based to learning-based approaches, recognizing that errors are normal, context drives behavior, and learning and improving are vital.
 Although they sound terrific, you might still be left wondering, “How do I do this thing?”
 Rather than viewing people as the problem, HOP prioritizes looking at deviations from systems and processes and then making adjustments to these systems.
 Error is normal.
 No one chooses to make a mistake.
 No one wants to get injured.
 This session will highlight tools that can be added to the HOP toolbox to tactically implement the theoretical strategy.
 HOP is about getting down to the core conversations and learnings and participants will be fully immersed with open dialogue from Tim.
 Real on-the-job stories will help participants revolutionize their approaches to safety.